 How to Container Grow Eggplant

 One of the most important elements of container grown eggplant is the container.
 Choose a large pot with a 5-gallon capacity.
 Growing eggplant in containers requires 12 to 14 inches of space per plant or three plants can be placed in a 20-inch container.
 Unglazed pots dry out more quickly than glazed pots, but they also allow the evaporation of excess moisture.
 If you remember to water, choose the unglazed pot.
 If you are a forgetful waterer, choose the glazed pots.
-Make certain there are large, clear drainage holes.
+Make certain there are large, unblocked drainage holes.